3 Church Farm Lane, Formosa Cottage

 The building is not depicted on the Enclosure Map of 1807.
 Many buildings are shown, although the Map was created to record the allocation of land, rather than location of buildings.
 The adjoining Mayflower Cottage and Town Houses opposite are also not on the Map.
 As all were standing in 1807 it suggests there is no significance in the omission of Formosa Cottage.

-It is shown on the 1839 Tithe Map and described in the Apportionment as parcel No 18 owned by Susan Pateman and occupied by Robert Notch [usual spelling Knott] and others “cottage and garden 0a 0r 15p”.
+It is shown on the 1839 Tithe Map (see below) as parcel no 18 and described in the Apportionment as owned by Susan Pateman and occupied by Robert Notch [usual spelling Knott] and others “cottage and garden 0a 0r 15p”.

 The origin of the name Formosa Cottage is uncertain although one doubts that it is named after the island of Taiwan, so was it after the plant Bleeding Heart – Dicentra Formosa – and so named in the 1950s?